 How can I access the money?

-• These competitions are open to entities that received planning grants to develop PCAPs under phase 1 of the CPRG program, as well as entities that did not directly receive a planning grant that are applying for funds to implement measures included in an applicable PCAP.
+Phase 2 implementation grant applications were open to entities that received planning grants to develop Priority Climate Action Plans under phase 1 of the CPRG program, as well as entities that did not directly receive a planning grant but applied for funds to implement measures included in an applicable Priority Climate Action Plan.
+Applications were due in April and May 2024.

 What is the timeline?